Free-energy landscapes and insertion pathways for peptides in membrane environment: Membrane environment

 It has two control parameters, $x_\mathrm{b}/x_\mathrm{a}>1$ and ${x_\mathrm{s}/x_\mathrm{a}>0}$.
 A density field of such shape (Fig.~\ref{fig:f1}) is well-established from experiment \cite{ALE+03} and computer simulations \cite{MBT08}.

 Throughout Secs.~\ref{sec:mem-env}-\ref{sec:land} we use the following specifications: $x_\mathrm{a}=15$\AA~represents the distance from the center of the bilayer to a point just inside the lipid headgroups, and $x_\mathrm{b}=25$\AA~the distance from the center to a point outside, where $\mathrm{H_2O}$ molecules are in contact with the polar ends of the lipid headgroups; the value $x_\mathrm{s}\simeq3$\AA ~ensures smoothness over an atomic length scale \cite{note3}.
+The results presented in the following are not sensitive to small variations in these parameters.

 A peptide of 32 residues in helix conformation would have a length of roughly $50$\AA, if we assume that each helical link \cite{note5} adds an element $l_\mathrm{h}\simeq1.5$\AA ~of length in the direction of the axis \cite{FP02}.
 The length (end-to-end distance) of the peptide in the coil conformation is a fluctuating quantity.
 With a size $l_\mathrm{a}\simeq4$\AA ~for each link, the contour length of the peptide becomes more than double its length in helix conformation.
 The coil conformation, modeled as a random walk, has an average end-to-end distance of {$\sim24$\AA} if unrestricted.
 Geometrical and dynamical constraints make the average end-to-end distance considerably longer \cite{GK94}.